diempi/docs/docs/src/arns.md

 - The Annual Fee is set as a proportion of the ARF.

 - Instant Lease Registration and Permabuy prices are derived from the ARF, adding the calculated annual fees over the desired years.

-- Auction parameters, including floor and ceiling prices for leases and permabuys, are directly influenced by the ARF.

-The distinction between instant buy and auction for a name is determined based on its character length and whether it is a lease or permabuy.
-The auction process itself begins at a ceiling price – substantially higher than the floor – calculated as a multiple of the floor price which includes the ARF and relevant annual fees.
-As the auction progresses, the price decreases until a bid is placed or the floor is reached, determining the sale price.

 The DF’s modifications are controlled by the network's recent performance against the RMA.
 An increase in revenue leads to a DF rise, signifying a thriving market demand, while a decrease indicates the opposite.
 This responsive adjustment mechanism ensures that the pricing model remains aligned with actual market activity.